thomasloven/lovelace-auto-entities/README.md

 - `card:` **Required.** The card to display.
 Specify this as you would specify any normal lovelace card, but ommit the `entities:` parameter.
 - `entities:` Any entities added here will be added to the card before any filters are applied.
 - `filter:`
-  - `template:` A jinja2 template evaluating to a whitespace- or comma-separated list of entity ids to include
+  - `template:` A jinja2 template evaluating to a list of entries to include
   - `include:` A list of filters specifying which entities to add to the card
   - `exclude:` A list of filters specifying which entities to remove from the card
 - `show_empty:` Whether to display the card if it has no entities.
 Default: `true`.